'Cheeky' Verstappen toys with rivals as title looms

 The Dutchman won the Belgian Grand Prix for Red Bull at a canter from sixth on the grid while barely appearing to extend himself.

-When he wanted to, when he wanted to overtake him for the lead, he lapped two seconds faster than Red Bull team-mate Sergio Perez at will.
+When he wanted to overtake Sergio Perez for the lead, he lapped two seconds faster than his Red Bull team-mate at will.

-And then Verstappen spent the rest of the race engaging in light-hearted badinage with his race engineer Gianpiero Lambiase as they apparently bickered about how hard he should push.
+Once out front Verstappen spent the rest of the race engaging in light-hearted badinage with his race engineer Gianpiero Lambiase as they bickered about how hard he should push.

 Verstappen was so at ease once in the lead that he was able to joke with his team.
-After being asked by Lambiase to take it easier on his final set of tyres, because Red Bull had concerns about their durability, his response was to suggest that he pushed on and extend an even bigger gap so he could take another set and give the team some pit stop practice.
+After being asked by Lambiase to take it easier on his final set of tyres, due to Red Bull's concerns about their durability, his response was to suggest he push even harder, extend an even bigger gap and take another set to give the team some pit stop practice.

 Not that they need it, given Red Bull consistently have the fastest pit stops.

-"He has all reason to be a bit cheeky," said Toto Wolff, boss of the Mercedes team that two years ago were going toe-to-toe with Verstappen for the title but now appear helpless and lost in trying to understand just why Red Bull's advantage is so big.
+"He has all reason to be a bit cheeky," said Toto Wolff, boss of the Mercedes team that two years ago were going toe-to-toe with Verstappen for the title, but now appear helpless and lost in trying to understand just why Red Bull's advantage is so big.

 "[He's] just driving around.
 On merit.
 Nothing else to say.
 As much as it's annoying."